axelitus/fuel-pkg-history/README.md

 ##### History::save()

-Description: Saves the History to a store using the configured driver.
+_Description:_ Saves the History to a store using the configured driver.

-Static: Yes
+_Static:_ Yes
+_Return:_ bool

 ```
 History::save();